Already watching movies to learn English?

 Although he’s a good man, he has many enemies which include a group of aliens called the Daleks.

-Why “Dr. Who” is a great sci-fi show to learn English: Dr. Who’s character is very sarcastic and you will be able to learn how to use humor in an intelligent way.
+Why “Doctor Who” is a great sci-fi show to learn English: The Doctor’s character is very sarcastic and you will be able to learn how to use humor in an intelligent way.
 This series comes from the UK and you’ll also be exposed to different English accents which will allow you to understand how people speak English around the world.

 4. “Lost” (2004-2010)

 A passenger jet is destroyed in mid-air and crashes onto an island in the middle of the Pacific.
 There are 48 survivors from the crash who no longer have any contact with the outside world and are forced to fight for survival.

 There is an interesting mix of characters including the main character Dr. Jack Shepherd, a runaway fugitive (a person who has broken the law), called Kate, a rock-star called Charlie and many others.
 The series follows the group of different characters relying on one another in order to stay alive.